Education22 min readUpdated May 29, 2026

 Weatherization Assistance Program (WAP)

-- What it covers: Roof repair or replacement when the existing roof prevents other weatherization measures or causes energy loss.
-Insulation, air sealing, and ventilation improvements are also covered.
+• What it covers: Roof repair or replacement only when the roof condition is tied to approved weatherization work.
+Insulation, air sealing, and ventilation improvements are the core measures.

 HUD Home Repair Programs